EN

 The HR demands of running a business can really add up—especially with the increase in remote work, which requires managing compliance across multiple states.
 And without offering top-tier benefits, businesses struggle to recruit and retain top talent.
 A PEO can help.

 A PEO specializes in payroll, benefits, HR management, and labor compliance services, allowing a company to streamline a lot of employee-related administrative duties and free up time and resources for higher-value activities.
-By co-employing a company’s staff (more on that later), a PEO is able to take over and/or automate tasks like running payroll, enrolling employees in benefits, managing compliance with current labor and employment laws, and more.
+By co-employing a company’s staff (more on that later), a PEO is able to take over and/or automate tasks like running payroll, enrolling employees in benefits, and managing other administrative functions.

-It may sound scary handing your most important asset—your employees—to an outside party.
+Outsourcing part of your HR administrative functions to an outside party may sound scary.
 But according to the National Association of Professional Employer Organizations (NAPEO), businesses that use a PEO actually have higher employee satisfaction and up to 14% lower employee turnover

 And it’s not just employees that benefit.
-NAPEO’s 2019 study found that “the average cost savings from using a PEO is $1,775 per year per employee, while the average PEO cost per employee is $1,395, yielding an annual ROI of 27.2 percent.”
+NAPEO’s recent study found that “the average cost savings from using a PEO is $1,775 per year per employee, while the average PEO cost per employee is $1,395, yielding an annual ROI of 27.2 percent ($380).”
 Not surprisingly, the study also found companies that use a PEO grow faster and are much more likely to stay in business than companies that don’t.

 So let’s dig deeper into how PEOs work, the benefits of using them, and whether one is right for your business.